- GDP (PPP):

 - FDI Inflow:

-Mauritius’s economic freedom score is 73.0, making its economy the 25th freest in the 2019 Index.
-Its overall score has decreased by 2.1 points, with sharp declines in government integrity, judicial effectiveness, and labor freedom overwhelming improvements in scores for business freedom and the tax burden.
+Mauritius’s economic freedom score is 77.0, making its economy the 13th freest in the 2021 Index.
+Its overall score has increased by 2.1 points, primarily because of an improvement in labor freedom.
 Mauritius is ranked 1st among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional and world averages.

 Mauritius gained independence from the United Kingdom in 1968.
-Former President Sir Anerood Jugnauth became prime minister for the third time in 2014 but resigned in 2017 in favor of his son Pravind, creating resentment within both the ruling coalition and the opposition.
+Sir Anerood Jugnauth, a former president, became prime minister for the third time in 2014 but resigned in 2017 in favor of his son Pravind, whose party won a rare parliamentary majority in 2019.
 Mauritius has undergone a remarkable economic transformation from a low-income, agriculturally based economy to a diversified, upper-middle-income country that has attracted considerable foreign investment and has one of the Africa region’s highest per capita GDPs.
 The government is trying to modernize the sugar and textile industries while promoting diversification into such other areas as information technology and financial and business services.
 Services and tourism remain important economic drivers, and maritime security is a priority.